The 7 worst things a lash technician can do

 For classic lash extensions, dipping 2mm into the glue drop at a 90-degree angle is enough.
 For volume and premade volume fans, dip the lash 1mm into the glue drop.

-5. Using lash extensions that are way too heavy
+Mistake #5.
+Using false lashes that are way too heavy

-Lash extensions come in many different thicknesses.
-If you choose a lash extension that is very thick (for example, 0.25mm) and place that on a very thin or weak natural eyelash, this will be a lot of weight for that natural lash to hold upright and keep in place.
+Eyelash extensions come in many different thicknesses.
+If you choose an eyelash extension that is very thick (for example, 0.25mm) and place that on a very thin or weak natural eyelash, this will be a lot of weight for that natural lash to hold upright and keep in place.

 Too much weight on a natural eyelash over a long period of time can cause permanent damage to the growth of the natural eyelash.
 Professional lash artists must assess their client’s lashes and then choose the correct thickness.

 We’ve all been there.
-A lash client barges in and demands, “I want my lashes to be long, like, 20mm long!”
-Of course, we can give the client exactly what they want, but it’s also our duty to keep to our integrity and in line safety standards and say NO to the client.
+A lash client barges in and demands, “I want my lashes to be long, like, 20 mm long!”
+Of course, we can give the client exactly what they want, but it’s also our duty to keep to our integrity and in line with safety standards and say NO to the client.

 Adding too much length is like adding too much weight in that the natural eyelash cannot comfortably hold the extension in place.
 This puts the eyelash under a lot of strain and can cause damage.

-The natural eyelash should cover, or hold up, at least half to three-quarters of the eyelash extension.
+The natural eyelash should cover, or hold up, at least half to two third of the eyelash extension.

 For example, if the client’s natural eyelash length is 8mm, we recommend adding 2-3mm to this, therefore using extensions that are around 10-11mm.
 If a lash artist places a 13 or 14 mm lash extension on this natural eyelash, it may cause twisting, drooping, and long-term damage to the natural eyelash.

-Placing eyelash extensions that are too long for your client’s lashes may also cause the extension to rub the skin above the eye, brow bone, or along the socket area, making the area itchy, red, or swollen due to irritation.
+Placing an eyelash extension that is too long for your client’s lashes may also cause the extension to rub the skin above the eye, brow bone, or along the socket area, making the area itchy, red, or swollen due to irritation.
+It may cause one to rub your eyes and the friction can cause your lashes to fall out.

 When selecting the correct length, it’s also important to take into consideration your client’s lifestyle.
 For example, if your client wears reading glasses, extensions that are too long will touch the glasses, making them rub back and forth all day long.

 Did you know that one of the most common risks of eye irritation comes from contamination in the lash room and not from eyelash extension glue?
-The tools in your lash station such as tweezers, lash cleansing brushes, lash wands, and your hands can be culprits for spreading eye infections between your lash clients if this matter is overlooked.
+The tools in a lash stylist's station such as tweezers, lash cleansing brushes, lash wands, and lash stylist's hands can be culprits for spreading eye infections among clients if this matter is overlooked.

 Taking the time to clean your workstation and tools is an integral part of your day-to-day duties.
 We suggest that you allow a 10 to 15-minute space in between each lash service for cleaning and disinfecting routines (ESPECIALLY during COVID-19).